The ST4SD Python Client API

 Overview

-- launching virtual experiment instances
+- Launch virtual experiment instances

-- monitoring virtual experiment instances
+- Monitor virtual experiment instances

 Requirements